Weakly Supervised Pneumonia Localization from Chest X-Rays Using Deep Neural Network and Grad-CAM Explanations: Methods

 \subsection{Dataset}

 We used the publicly available Chest X-ray dataset \cite{KERMANY2018}.
 In this dataset, 1583 X-ray images are in normal class and 4273 are in pneumonia class including both train and test set.
 In train set 1349 images are in normal class and 3884 images are in pneumonia class.
 Similarly, in test set 234 images are in normal class and 390 images are in pneumonia class.
-However, while exploring the dataset we found that some patients id were on both test and train set which could cause data leakage.
-To avoid this we merged both train and test and group by patient id and re-spilted to train, validation and test set containing 70, 15 and 15 percentage of data respectively.
-Each image was resize to 224 x 224 pixels to match the input requirements of ImageNet-pretrained backbones.
+However, during dataset inspection, we observed that some patients ids were on both training and test sets, which could cause data leakage.
+To address this issue, we merged the original splits and re-partitioned the dataset at the patient level into training (70\%), validation (15\%), and test (15\%) sets.
+Each image was resized to 224 x 224 pixels to match the input requirements of ImageNet-pretrained backbones.
 Since the original images were grayscale, we duplicated the channel three times to create a pseudo-RGB input to match the input shape for pretrained backbones.
 Further, to enhance generalization, we applied data augmentation including random rotation, horizontal flipping, brightness/contrast adjustment, and Gaussian noise.
 Dataset splitting was performed at the patient level to prevent data leakage, with 70\% of patients for training, 15\% for validation, and 15\% for testing.